triton-inference-server/model_analyzer/docs/cli.md

 throughput.
 If a latency budget is specified to the [profile subcommand](#subcommand-profile) via `--latency-budget`, then the best model configuration will be the one with the highest throughput in the given budget.

-In online mode the analyze and report subcommands will generate summaries specific to online inference.
+In online mode the profile and report subcommands will generate summaries specific to online inference.
 See the example [online summary](../examples/online_summary.pdf) and [online detailed report](../examples/online_summary.pdf).

 ### Offline Mode